Plastic a definition

+Plastics are used to make everything from varnish to stockings, bottles to car parts by way of crisp packets and computers.
 They have revolutionized the world for the better but are now a major environmental pollutant.
-We use it everyday for everything even inserting it into our bodies yet we and yet we know very little about it.
+We use them everyday, for everything, even inserting it into our bodies.
+And yet we know very little about them.

 Definition of plastic

 If you look in the Oxford dictionary you will find plastic can be used to describe